giga-sec/gigaSec-Tech-Notes/3. Notes/NMAP.md

 This indicates that the port is being protected by a firewall Thus the port is considered to be **filtered**.

-That said, it is very easy to configure a firewall to respond with a `RST TCP packet`.
-For example, in IPtables for Linux, a simple version of the command would be as follows:
+##### The PROBLEM if pocket is behind FIREWALL
+For example, in IPtables for Linux, if we run this command:
 `iptables -I INPUT -p tcp --dport <port> -j REJECT --reject-with tcp-reset`

+The command allows the firewall to act as if it's an open port with no firewall behind it.

+Because when the command is executed,
+any requests of ports behind the firewall will respond `RST TCP packet`.

 This can make it extremely difficult (if not impossible) to get an accurate reading of the target(s).